 Also in relation to your eating habits, it is a good idea to replace red meat with fish and vegetables and olive oil instead of other oils.
 And fundamentally, as your liver produces high cholesterol levels, avoid having your table full of fatty products such as sausages, fried foods, and dairy products loaded with fat.

-As for specific foods that can help, apples, blueberries, nuts, salmon, garlic, cinnamon, and green tea have a positive effect on cholesterol levels in your body, and if you incorporate these foods and herbs that lower cholesterol into your diet, you will achieve an improvement in your cholesterol levels.
+As for specific foods that can help, apples, blueberries, nuts, salmon, garlic, cinnamon, and green tea have a positive effect on cholesterol levels in your body, and if you incorporate these foods and herbs that lower cholesterol into your diet, you will achieve an improvement in your cholesterol levels in about 3 months, the approximative time it takes to reduce cholesterol.